Brandon Seah

 Publications and Data

 Links to associated data or software are provided for publications where I was the first or corresponding author; first-author publication titles in bold.
 Preprints are open-access but not peer-reviewed.
-Click on triangles to show details and links to supplements.
+Click on triangles to unfold details and links to supplements.

 Diamond open access logoGold open access logoGreen open access logo open-access | pencil preprint | * joint authorship | + corresponding